marcelofinamorvieira/datocms-plugin-ai-translations/README.md

 On the plugin's Settings screen:

+1. **AI Vendor**: Choose your provider — OpenAI (ChatGPT), Google (Gemini), or Anthropic (Claude).
+2. If you chose OpenAI:
-1. **OpenAI API Key**: Paste a valid OpenAI API key.
-The plugin uses this key for translation requests.
+   - **OpenAI API Key**: Paste a valid OpenAI key.
-2. **GPT Model**: After entering your API key, the plugin fetches your account's available OpenAI models and shows the ones relevant for text translation via Chat Completions.
-A recommended default is highlighted.
+   - **GPT Model**: After entering your key, the plugin lists relevant chat models and highlights a recommended default.
-   - Default: gpt‑5‑mini (best balance of quality/cost/latency)
+     - Default: gpt‑4.1‑mini (fastest and broadly available)
-   - High‑stakes short copy: gpt‑5 (highest fidelity)
+     - High‑stakes short copy: gpt‑4.1
-   - Large or budget batches: gpt‑5‑nano (lowest cost/latency)
+     - Large or budget batches: gpt‑4o‑mini
-   - If GPT‑5 family isn’t on your account, the UI recommends the best 4.x alternative (e.g., gpt‑4.1‑mini)
+3. If you chose Google (Gemini):
+   - **Google API Key**: Paste a valid key from a GCP project with the Generative Language API enabled.
+   - **Gemini Model**: Recommended `gemini-2.5-flash` (fast/cost‑effective default).
+For the highest fidelity, use `gemini-2.5-pro`.
+For very large or budget batches, consider `gemini-2.5-flash-lite`.
-3. **Translatable Field Types**: Pick which field editor types (single_line, markdown, structured_text, etc.) can be translated.
+4. **Translatable Field Types**: Pick which field editor types (single_line, markdown, structured_text, etc.) can be translated.
-4. **Translate Whole Record**: Decide if you want the sidebar feature that allows users to translate every localized field in the record at once.
+5. **Translate Whole Record**: Enable the sidebar that translates every localized field in a record.
-5. **Translate Bulk Records**: Decide if you want the bulk translation feature that allows users to translate multiple records at once on the table view.
+6. **Translate Bulk Records**: Enable bulk translations from table view or via the dedicated page.
-6. **AI Bulk Translations Page**: Translate whole models at once.
+7. **AI Bulk Translations Page**: Translate whole models at once.
-7. **Prompt Template**: Customize how translations are requested.
-The plugin uses placeholders like `{fieldValue}`, `{fromLocale}`, `{toLocale}`, and `{recordContext}`.
+8. **Prompt Template**: Customize how translations are requested.
+Use `{fieldValue}`, `{fromLocale}`, `{toLocale}`, and `{recordContext}`.

+### Key Restrictions and Security
+- Keys are stored in plugin settings and used client‑side.
+Do not share your workspace publicly.
+- Prefer restricting keys:
+  - OpenAI: regular secret key; rotate periodically.
+  - Google: restrict by HTTP referrer and enable only the Generative Language API.
+- The plugin redacts API keys from debug logs automatically.

+_**Models**_
-_**Models**_: The list is dynamic and based on your OpenAI account.
-The plugin filters out embeddings, audio/whisper/tts, moderation, image, and realtime models and prioritizes general-purpose GPT chat models commonly used for translation.
+- OpenAI: the list is dynamic for your account; the plugin filters out embeddings, audio/whisper/tts, moderation, image, and realtime models, prioritizing general-purpose chat models used for translation.
+- Google: provides a fixed list in settings (`gemini-1.5-flash` and `gemini-1.5-pro`).

 Save your changes.
 The plugin is now ready.